aeeckhou/shallowHRD/README.md

 ## Nota Bene

-1. The scripts for *QDNAseq* and *controlfreec* have been updated to their latest version, that harbors a more reliable CNA cut-off detection and overall optimization of the profiles
+1. The scripts for *QDNAseq* and *controlfreec* have been updated to their latest version, that harbors a more robust CNA cut-off detection and overall optimization of the profiles

 2. Different scripts of *QDNAseq* and *controlfreec* are available depending on whether the chromosome X is included in the ratio file